![]() |

 A selected subset of IUPAC strings can also be saved in a personal directory and can be retrieved via the "use previously defined IUPAC subsets"-option.
 Note, that the list of previously defined subsets depends on the "IUPAC family"-selection!
 (There is a difference between IUPAC family subsets and individual string subsets.) |

-| Output Parameters | |
+Output Parameters | |

-| Lines of evidence | You may set some options for lines of evidence:
+Lines of evidence | The following options are available as lines of evidence:

 There is a limit for the computation for the lines of evidence.
 For database searches, or if the combined lengths of all input sequences is above 1 million basepairs, the lines of evidence are not available. |

-| Extra output | The following extra output options are
+Extra output | The following extra output options are available:

 |

-| Offset for match positions | You can supply MatInspector with a
+Offset for match positions | You can supply MatInspector with a

 number of basepairs that will be added to each position in the output (the